CarlosLavayenJr/ReadMeGenerator/README.md

 # Read-Me-File-Generator

-An application to be used to help with process of creating a professional ReadMeFile
+An application to be used to help with process of creating a professional ReadMeFile.

 ## Table of Contents
 - [Installation](#installation)